Skip to content

 Start with one school, done properly.
 Prove it can be done.
 Then let it ripple.

-Ania with children of the tea garden community
+A HITH volunteer in conversation with schoolgirls of the tea garden community

 Why we believe it works